RamenVentures/Operating-Manual/README.md

 #### Our Mission

-Our mission is *improve the lives of billions and the long-term future of humanity.* We back founders who are making huge numberes of people happier, healthier, wealthier, and wiser, and making the Earth a clean, safe, and secure place to live.
+Our mission is **improve the lives of billions and the long-term future of humanity.** We back founders who are making huge numberes of people happier, healthier, wealthier, and wiser, and making the Earth a better place to live.

 ## How We Help Founders
 We help founders in a few unique ways.